catsdata/Pewlett-Hackard-Analysis/README.md

 ## Overview

-Pewllet-Hackard is a company with several thousand loyal employees; many of which are baby-boomers about to retire.
+Pewlett-Hackard is a company with several thousand loyal employees; many of which are baby-boomers about to retire.
 This mass retirement coming up has been termed the "silver tsunami".
 Bobby, the Pewlett-Hackard HR analyst, was tasked to perform employee research with my assistance and analyze data to answer the following:

 - ***Who will be retiring in the next few years, and what are their current titles?***
 - ***Which employees are eligible for a mentorship program?***